Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 </figure>

-Type '@' in the Private Note Window and all agents who have been added to this team will be listed.
-Select the agent and type in the message that you want to consult with this agent.
+Type '@' in the Private Note window, and all Agents who have been added to this Team will be listed.
+Select an Agent, and type in a message to consult with the selected Agent.

 <figure>